Make a Gift With Your IRA

 - Contact the Office of Planned Giving at 734.615.2022 or firstname.lastname@example.org for additional information on giving an IRA gift.

 - Seek the advice of your financial or legal advisor.

-- Ask your IRA administrator about making a direct transfer to U-M or have the administrator send a check from your account to us.
+- Ask your IRA administrator about making a direct transfer to U-M by having the administrator send a check (or cash wire) from your account to us.
 (To be tax free, the donation must go directly from your account to U-M without passing through your hands.)

 Legal Name: Regents of the University of Michigan

 Address: 3003 S. State Street, Ann Arbor, MI 48109